 1. Very High in Antioxidants

-No doubt about it, there’s quite a long list of health benefits that are attributed to acai berries.
-Most of the benefits you’ll get from eating acai berry is due to its extremely high antioxidant content, which is why it’s said to have a high “ORAC score.”
+Most of the health benefits of benefits of acai are due to its extremely high antioxidant content, which is why it’s said to have a high “ORAC score.”

 ORAC stands for Oxygen Radical Absorbance Capacity; it’s a scale that measures the antioxidant properties of foods.
 ORAC values are used to classify foods by how many antioxidants they contain based on weight, and acai berry is very close to the top of the list.

-Antioxidants including anthocyanins contribute immensely to the anti-inflammatory, anti-aging benefits of acai berries.
-That’s because antioxidants are “free radical scavengers,” which means they help slow the process of free radical damage (also called oxidative stress) that causes the body to deteriorate and develop ailments over time.
+Because antioxidants are “free radical scavengers,” they help slow the process of oxidative stress that causes the body to deteriorate and develop ailments over time.
 Acai seems to be especially effective at superoxide and peroxyl scavenging; in fact, it’s been shown to have the highest score of any food reported to date against the peroxyl radical as measured by oxygen radical absorbance tests.
-(6)

-By helping the body remain more resilient to the effects of free radicals, acai is beneficial for nearly every bodily system: cardiovascular, endocrine, digestive, neurological, immune, etc. And when it comes to acai’s anti-aging effects, good things come in small packages: Studies show antioxidants in acai are able to enter human cells in a fully functional form and to perform oxygen quenching functions even at very low doses.
+By helping the body remain more resilient to the effects of free radicals, acai is beneficial for nearly every bodily system: cardiovascular, endocrine, digestive, neurological, immune, etc. Although more research on the topic is needed, it may also help to prevent formation of cancerous cells.

 2. Boosts Skin Health

-Acai berry is useful for preventing early signs of aging and helping with skin regeneration.
-For millennia people have used antioxidant-rich foods and herbal treatments, including acai, both topically and internally to prevent skin degradation and keep skin resilient and healthy looking.
-(07)
+For millennia people have used antioxidant-rich foods and herbal treatments, including acai and other berries, both topically and internally to prevent skin degradation and keep skin resilient and healthy looking.

-In people who develop high levels of oxidative stress, their skin is often one of the first things to show this.
 Dark spots, wrinkles, fine lines, sagginess and discoloration are all tied to free radical damage within the skin.
-Many people also use acai berry to get rid of scars, stretch marks, crow’s feet and dry skin.
-Consuming plenty of antioxidants helps the body repair damaged skin cells faster and, therefore, a more youthful appearance is maintained.
+More people are now turning to acai oil and supplements to help get rid of scars, stretch marks, crow’s feet and dry skin.
+Consuming plenty of antioxidants also helps the body repair damaged skin cells faster and, therefore, a more youthful appearance is maintained.

 3. Helps With Cognitive Functioning

-Because it turns off inflammatory pathways that damage nerve signals in the brain, acai berries are believed to help stimulate mental functions and help someone think more clearly, maintain high energy levels and deal with various effects of psychological stress better.
-Acai is protective against the damaging effects of stress, including disrupting hormonal balance and raising cortisol levels, which is why some consider acai berry to be an “adaptogen.”
+Acai may also be protective against the damaging effects of stress, including disrupting hormonal balance and raising cortisol levels, which is why some consider acai berry to be an “adaptogen.”

-4. Might Help Control Your Appetite & Boost Weight Loss
+4. Might Help Control Your Appetite and Boost Weight Loss

 5. Stimulates Healthy Digestion